voder-ai/eslint-plugin-traceability/docs/ci-cd-pipeline.md

 - `feat!` or `fix!` (or any type with `!`) or a `BREAKING CHANGE:` footer → **major** version bump.
 - Other types (`docs`, `style`, `refactor`, `test`, `chore`, `ci`, `build`, `perf`) → no release.

-Because releases are determined solely from commit history, it is important that all commits merged to `main` follow the documented Conventional Commits standard.
+Because releases are determined solely from commit history on `main`, it is important that all commits merged or pushed to `main` follow the documented Conventional Commits standard.

 ## Supported Runtime and Tooling